jpedro/jpedro.github.io/blog-thingy.md

 I tried to start a few blogs but failed.
 Not knowing what to write was one problem.
 Also, the right tool was not obvious for quite a while.

-The internets keep saying me the value of writing down stuff.
-It requires some time but I'll try this now.
+The internets keep saying me the value of writing stuff, even if no one reads it.
+It requires some mental time but I'm using a Github repo rendered markdown pages now.

 It's easy, and most importantly, it's cheap.
 Free actually.
 As in free from maintenance.
 And now I've (finally) one thing to write about.